madysondesigns/madysondesigns.github.io/_case-studies/carespace-labs.md

 ## Exploration

-After all that research, I felt confident in our hypothesis that if the portal could present lab data more clearly – making recent results easy to locate and trends easy to understand – it would reduce unnecessary patient calls and, in turn, reduce the need for oncologists to withhold results just to prevent confusion.
+After all that research, I felt confident in our hypothesis that if CareSpace could present lab data more clearly – making recent results easy to locate and trends easy to understand – it would reduce unnecessary patient calls and, in turn, reduce the need for oncologists to withhold results just to prevent confusion.

 Once I simplified everything, I realized there was a core user need that the new labs experience needed to provide.

-**When patients log into the portal to check their lab results, they’re usually trying to answer one of two questions:**
+**When patients log into CareSpace to check their lab results, they’re usually trying to answer one of two questions:**
 1. Where are my latest lab results?
 2. How am I doing based on trends over time?

-### The current patient portal experience
+### The current CareSpace experience

 The patient portal I was designing for was built on top of a completely new platform – a huge improvement over the legacy tool it replaced, which was so outdated and unmaintainable that the only viable option was to rebuild from scratch.